Cooley High School

-Thomas M. Cooley High School was a public high school located at the intersection of Hubbell Avenue and Chalfonte Street, on the northwest side of Detroit, Michigan.
+Thomas M. Cooley High School is an abandoned high school located at the intersection of Hubbell Avenue and Chalfonte Street, on the northwest side of Detroit, Michigan.
 The three-story, Mediterranean Revival-style facility opened its doors on September 4, 1928.

 The school was named in honor of Thomas M. Cooley, a nineteenth-century jurist and former Chief Justice of the Michigan Supreme Court.
 Cooley was also a charter member, and first chairman, of the Federal Interstate Commerce Commission.

 Due to budget constraints and declining enrollment, Cooley High School was closed at the end of the 2009–2010 academic year.
-On September 30, 2017, a fire severely damaged the auditorium and surrounding rooms.
+On September 30, 2017, a three-alarm fire severely damaged the auditorium and surrounding rooms.

 The early years

-Cooley High School's history dates to the late 1920s, a time when thousands of homes were built upon land acquired through Detroit's westernmost annexation efforts in the former Greenfield Township, and village of Strathmoor.
+Cooley High School's history dates to the late 1920s, when thousands of homes were built upon land acquired through Detroit's westernmost annexation efforts in the former Greenfield Township, and village of Strathmoor.
 Cooley High was constructed to accommodate a rapidly growing populace on the city's burgeoning northwest side.